tensorflow/hub/docs/reusable_saved_models.md

 [Python API](https://www.tensorflow.org/tutorials/customization/performance)
 for the reused model.

-### Relation to model-building APIs
+### Relation to model-building libraries

-A Reusable SavedModel uses only TensorFlow 2 primitives, independent of any particular model-building API like Keras or Sonnet.
-This facilitates reuse across model-building APIs, free from dependencies on the original model building code.
+A Reusable SavedModel uses only TensorFlow 2 primitives, independent of any particular model-building library like Keras or Sonnet.
+This facilitates reuse across model-building libraries, free from dependencies on the original model-building code.

-Some amount of adaptation will be needed load Reusable SavedModels into or save them from any given model-building API.
+Some amount of adaptation will be needed load Reusable SavedModels into or save them from any given model-building library.
 For Keras, [hub.KerasLayer](https://www.tensorflow.org/hub/api_docs/python/hub/KerasLayer) provides the loading, and Keras's built-in saving in the SavedModel format has been redesigned for TF2 with the goal of providing a superset of this interface (see the [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190509-keras-saved-model.md) from May 2019).

+### Relation to task-specific "Common SavedModel APIs"

+The interface definition on this page allows for any number and type of inputs and outputs.
+The [Common SavedModel APIs for TF Hub]../common_saved_model_apis/index.md) refine this general interface with usage conventions for specific tasks to make models easily interchangeable.

 ## Interface definition